kelseamann/semantic-UI/README.md

 - Static components without meaningful variants, states, or interactive behavior
 - Specifically skipped: Backdrop, BackgroundImage, BackToTop, Brand
 - These components always behave the same and don't benefit from semantic attributes
+- **Skeleton**: Component-specific loader - skipped for now as not many prototypes have loaders

 ## Examples